 I love beautiful design and wanted a website that was as easy on the eyes as it was easy to navigate.
 We’ve added beautiful new photos and graphics, as well as some of the newest technology in web design.

 The new mobile responsive design looks great on any size screen now so you can take us on the go to follow along the tutorials on the jobsite or in your workshop with your iPad and iPhone.

-I hope you enjoy your new website and remember I’m always here to help make old houses make sense!
+I hope you enjoy our new website and remember, I’m always here to help make old houses make sense!